 These buttons (start/stop, reverse, and needle up/down) will allow you to control your sewing without the foot pedal.
-There’s also a slider on the front of the sewing machine that will allow you to set your maximum speed.
+A slider on the front of the sewing machine will allow you to set your maximum speed.

-The manual will teach you how to set tension using the dial on the top of the machine as well as select the appropriate sewing machine needle and thread for your fabric.
+The manual will teach you how to set tension using the dial on the top of the machine and select the appropriate sewing machine needle and thread for your fabric.
 You’ll also learn how to make buttonholes and use the stitches and monogramming font on your Brother SQ9285.

-Furthermore, there is a selection of quilting stitches that you’ll be able to use when creating your masterpieces.
+Furthermore, there is a selection of quilting stitches that you can use when creating your masterpieces.

-This sewing machine also comes with a detachable, wide table that’s great for holding larger projects such as quilts.
-Just keep in mind that the throat space of the SQ9285 sewing machine’s not going to be large enough for most bulky king-size quilts.
+This sewing machine also has a detachable, wide table that’s great for holding larger projects such as quilts.

 Is this an embroidery machine?
 What about a serger?

 No, this is not an embroidery machine in the traditional sense.
-You are not able to download designs to this sewing machine or do more than just monogram with the one included font.
-You are able to practice free-motion embroidery though if you’d like!
+You cannot download designs to this sewing machine or do more than just monogram with the one included font.
+You can practice free-motion embroidery though if you’d like.

 If you are looking for an embroidery machine, I’d recommend the Brother SE600 sewing and embroidery combination machine (read: my full Brother SE600 review!)